Grief and Art Therapy Group

 Here’s an example of art that participants can create in this group:

-This is a card collage about remembering their pet.
+This is a collage card about remembering their pet.

 Card Cover